ToluwalaseAmusan/Cluntclux-Store-Project/README.md

 👉 [Retail Sales Report (PDF)](Report/Retail_Sales_Report.pdf)

 ---
+## 🗄 SQL Analysis

+This project also includes an *SQL script* (SQL/retail_sales_analysis.sql) used to analyze the dataset.
+It covers key business questions such as:

+- ✅ Total sales amount & number of orders
+- ✅ Total sales by product category
+- ✅ Monthly sales trends (year-wise)
+- ✅ Orders breakdown by shipping state
+- ✅ Average order amount by sales channel
+- ✅ Top 5 cities with highest sales
+- ✅ Customer-based purchase trends (by gender & age category)
+- ✅ B2B vs B2C sales performance
+- ✅ Return rate by product category

+These queries demonstrate my ability to *extract insights directly from raw data* before visualization in Power BI.

 ## 🚀 How to Use
 1. Download the cleaned dataset from the Data folder.